Free US shipping over $50 · Ships in 1–2 business days · 60-day free returns

 Smart Feeder Cam

-Setup & Feeding Schedules
+Setup & feeding schedules

 2. Calibrate portions: run one test dispense with your kibble before trusting a schedule.
 Kibble sizes vary; the app lets you tune grams per meal.